GLab/glab.github.io/manuals/dev/examples/executable_archive.md

 # Examples: Executable Archives

 This page contains a number of example executable archives.
-Some archives contain links to
+Some archives contain links too

 ## Software Installer